kemitchell/square-one-forms/confidentiality-ip.md

 ### General Definition

-**New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:
+With the possible exception listed in [State Law Exclusions](#state-law-exclusions), **New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

   - work you do or have done for the company